MDBox/docker-bootstrap-osx/README.md

 #### SMB
 This might provide the most efficent experience between host and docker VM.
-This requries additional settings and you will be prompted for you password and SMB settings when first starting up or rebooting the VM.
+This requries additional settings and you will be prompted for your password and SMB settings when first starting up or rebooting the VM.

 https://www.vagrantup.com/docs/synced-folders/smb